-Prerequisites: MTH 030 or MTH 050, BIO 111, and Reading Proficiency.
+Prerequisites: Placement into MTH 140 or higher, BIO 111 and Reading Proficiency

 BIO 103.
 Problems in Anatomy.
 3 Credit Hours.

 A course dealing with the anatomy of the human body; study of the structure of cells, tissues, organs, and systems with emphasis on those subjects important to embalming.
 Additional lab hours required.